Forming Trees with Treeformers: Treeformer

 \subsection{Algorithm}

 At a high level, our algorithm works as follows.
 The representation of a phrase is constructed by pooling representations of pairs of sub-phrases (see \autoref{fig:treeformer}).
-To build the representation of the phrase $s_{i,j}$ from $i$ to $j$, we consider all possible pairs of sub-phrases (\textbf{Collect children}, see below), and build a representation for each pair using a composition function (\textbf{Compose}, see below).
-Then we pool these representations using an attention-based pooling operation that picks out the best pairs of sub-phrases (\textbf{Pool}, see below).
+To build the representation of the phrase $s_{i,j}$, we consider all possible pairs of sub-phrases (\textbf{Collect children}), build a representation for each pair using a composition function (\textbf{Compose}), and finally pool these representations into one using an attention-based pooling operation (\textbf{Pool}).

 More precisely, given a phrase $s_{i,j}$ of length $n = j - i$, we want to calculate the representation $r_{i,j}$ from its constituent subphrases. \autoref{fig:treeformer} overviews our approach.

 \paragraph{Collect children} First, we gather each pair of complementary subphrases of $s_{i,j}$.
 For each index $k$ such that $i \leq k < j$, we can split $s_{i,j}$ into a pair of subphrases $s_{i,k}$ (prefix) and $s_{k+1,j}$ (suffix).
 Let $R_{i,j}$ be the set containing the representations of each such pair: